WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

-HOW OLD DOES MY CHILD HAVE TO BE BEFORE I HAVE TO BUY A TICKET FOR HIM OR HER?
+HOW OLD DOES MY CHILD HAVE TO BE BEFORE I HAVE TO BUY A TICKET FOR THEM?

 All persons over 2 years of age will be charged full admission.
 For comfort and visibility during night shows, we recommend seating for children, rather than SRO (standing room only.)

 CAN I BRING A COOLER INTO THE PARK?

 No outside food and beverages are allowed on the park.
 Small soft sided coolers no larger than 14″ x 14″ x 14″ are allowed for need-based cases.
 These include, but are not limited to, baby formula, medicine and other immediate needs.